The Oval – The John Powell Reserve

 - It is illegal to gather wood from the River Reserve.

 The River Reserve offers a more peaceful camping option by the Loddon River – see Guildford map for location.
-Suitable for caravans and tents, it is especially liked by patrons who prefer to ‘get away from it all’.
-There is no lighting, and unfortunately we have learnt that due to more heavily enforced regulations, WE CAN NO LONGER PUT PORTABLE TOILETS DOWN THERE.
-We apologise for the late notice.
-Patrons may use the toilet and shower facilities at the John Powell Reserve.
-Please note fires are not permitted and the site is regularly patrolled by volunteers from the CFA.
+Especially suitable for larger caravans and liked by patrons who prefer to ‘get away from it all’.
+Campers are welcome to use the toilet and shower facilities at the John Powell Reserve.
+Please note fires are not permitted at the reserve.

-Camping at Big Tree Park is free and limited to tents only.
+Camping at Big Tree Park is limited to tents only.
 Located behind John Powell Reserve, the park has a toilet block and barbecue area.
-No vehicles or fires are permitted.
+Campers are also welcome to use the toilet and shower facilities at the John Powell Reserve.
+Please note that fires are not permitted at the Big Tree Park

 Free camping is available at several locations nearby: